mdn/content/files/en-us/web/api/angle_instanced_arrays/index.md

 }
 const instancePositionBuffer = createWebGLBufferFromData(instancePositions);

-// binding the instance positions buffer as you would with any attribute gl.bindBuffer(gl.ARRAY_BUFFER, instancePositionBuffer);
+// binding the instance position buffer as you would with any attribute gl.bindBuffer(gl.ARRAY_BUFFER, instancePositionBuffer);
 gl.enableVertexAttribArray(instancePositionAttributeLocation);
 gl.vertexAttribPointer(instancePositionAttributeLocation, 3, gl.FLOAT, false, 0, 0);